 Samples should be collected into gold topped tubes.
 Samples will be tested for HIV, Hepatitis B surface antigen and Syphilis antibodies.
 Positive reports are copied to the Pre-Natal Screening Co-Ordinator.
 The patient may decline any of these tests.
 Consent/Decline response for each test is captured on the hand-written request form or on eCare/ICE.
 Declined tests are noted on the laboratory report.
 The sample should normally be collected at the booking appointment.

-Samples received from patients >24 weeks gestation or presenting in labour with no prior screening results are tested urgently and results made available within 48 hours of receipt in the laboratory.
+Samples received from patients presenting in labour with no prior screening results will be tested urgently and results made available within 24 hours of receipt in the laboratory; however, the laboratory MUST be informed by telephone when such a sample is to be sent.